Applications for Trimester 2 2020 open 17 June 2020.

 - an Australian citizen or holder of an Australian permanent humanitarian visa

-- commencing at Deakin University in an undergraduate bachelor degree in any trimester/semester in the 2020 academic year
+- commencing at Deakin University in an undergraduate bachelor degree in Trimester 2 2020

 - enrolled full time unless there are exceptional circumstances preventing full-time study